thi-ng/umbrella/packages/wasm-api-bindgen/README.md

 | `string`  | `ptr`   |        | false | `*String`                | Pointer to a single mutable string  |
 | `string`  | `ptr`   | N      |       | `*[N]ConstString`        | Pointer to N readonly strings       |
 | `string`  | `ptr`   | N      | false | `*[N]String`             | Pointer to N mutable strings        |

+### Opaque pointers

+Opaque pointers are type erased pointers and only partially supported on the JS side, i.e. the pointer's target address can be retrieved, but nothing else.

+TODO insert table

 ### Slice emulation